Spartronics4915/Vision/BuildRaspi_2022.md

 ### on first boot

-* verify that the built-in webserver is operational by pointing your browser to http://wpilibpi.local.
+* you can verify that the built-in webserver is operational by pointing your browser to http://wpilibpi.local.
 Note that you must be on the same network for this to work.
 Typically its best to plug your laptop and the pi into the same network access point